-As interactions between states, societies, and cultures increase, so too do the responses to these interactions multiply.
+As interactions between states, societies, and cultures increase, so do the responses to these interactions multiply.
 The Global Studies major allows students to explore such interactions and their outcomes.
 By bringing in both historical and contemporary material, the major provides students with the tools that they need in order to make sense of the world in which they live—as well as understanding how it got to be that way.
 Students pursuing an undergraduate degree in global studies will engage in thinking critically about how global change has (and can) come about during their lifetimes.
 The major aims to have students focus on relevant issues to them in a way that provides intellectual flexibility.
 The major will offer solid training in how to use acquired knowledge to become agents of positive change on the global issues that matter most to people here, and elsewhere around the world.

 The Global Studies major requires students to choose a concentration and a geographic region in which to become an expert.
 It connects this regional specialization to language training.
-Global Studies majors will choose one of three concentrations: (1) Global Development; (2) Global Peace and Conflict; or (3) Global Societies and Cultures.
+Global Studies majors will choose one of three concentrations: (1) Global Development, (2) Global Peace and Conflict, or (3) Global Societies and Cultures.
 This will allow students to focus their studies on a specific aspect of the “global.”
 At the same time, those pursuing this major will choose one of five regions (Asia, Africa, Europe/Russia, The Americas or the Middle East) in which to specialize, both in terms of content and language.
 In doing so, students have an opportunity to become an expert in a specific region, especially as it relates to larger questions that arise from global interaction.
 In addition, the major requires training in critical thinking—that is how to study a particular problem in a consistent and rigorous way.
-Students will work with faculty and the IAS advisors to devise a program that best captures their interests and allows them to reach their intellectual and professional potentials.
+Students will work with faculty and the Global Studies advisors to devise a program that best captures their interests and allows them to reach their intellectual and professional potentials.

 Students who earn a grade of F, D-, D, D+ or NP may repeat the course only once.
-Regardless of the grade the student receives for their second attempt (including F, D-, D or D+), the student may not repeat the course a third time.
+Regardless of the grade, the student receives for their second attempt (including F, D-, D or D+), the student may not repeat the course a third time.

 Lower Division Requirements